 Protecting and storing your personal information

-- Security measures for access to computer systems to protect information from unauthorised access, modification or disclosure and loss, misuse and interference
+- Implementing security measures for access to computer systems to protect information from unauthorised access, modification or disclosure and loss, misuse and interference;

-- Password protected data storage devices such as laptops, tablets and smart phones
+- Ensuring data storage devices such as laptops, tablets and smart phones are password protected;

-- Access control for our buildings including waiting room / reception protocols and measures for securing the premises when unattended
+- Implementing access control for our buildings including waiting room / reception protocols and measures for securing the premises when unattended; and

 Personal information may be stored in documentary form but will generally be stored electronically on our software or systems.